Eileenzyf/ISO-App-Prediction/README.1.md

 ├── app
-│   ├── static/                       <- CSS, JS files that remain static │   ├── templates/                    <- HTML (or other code) that is templated and changes based on a set of inputs │   ├──app.py                         <- Creates the data model for the database connected to the Flask app │   ├── __init__.py                   <- Initializes the Flask app and database connection │
+│   ├── static/                       <- CSS, JS files that remain static │   ├── templates/                    <- HTML (or other code) that is templated and changes based on a set of inputs │   ├── app.py                         <- Flask wrapper for running the model │   ├── __init__.py                   <- Initializes the Flask app and database connection │
 ├── config                            <- Directory for yaml configuration files for model training, scoring, etc